kshshton/sheloba/README.md

 ## Project Areas and How They Work

 - `website/`: A small Python HTTP server that loads `data/flats.json` and renders an index page plus flat detail pages.
 The rendered HTML is the scraper contract; raw JSON and server files are not public routes.
-- `airflow/`: The `load_flats` DAG, Playwright scraper, Gemini recovery, PostgreSQL integration, and Docker Compose configuration.
+- `airflow/`: The `load_flats` DAG, Playwright scraper, LLM recovery, PostgreSQL integration, and Docker Compose configuration.
 - `airflow/scripts/load_flats/dom_definition.json`: The saved CSS selectors used during normal scraping.

 ## Run the Project